 Thereafter it is to be completed every two years.

-Your “bill to” address is your department’s address or your physical address.
-It is the address on the mailer your card was attached to.
-If you are unsure what address to use check with your department’s fiscal/PCard staff or ask the PCard Team via email to email@example.com
+Your “bill to” address is on the mailer your card was attached to.
+It is typically a department’s PO Box or physical address.
+If you are unsure what address to use check with your department’s fiscal/PCard staff or ask the PCard Team via email to firstname.lastname@example.org

 Your Bill to Phone Number is (352)392-1331.